 Nurture a Culture of Belonging: Students reported a strong sense of connection to their school community and to their teachers on the YouthTruth school climate survey.
-Prior to the pandemic, HTM had been successful in reducing suspension rates, with an LCFF evaluation rubric color of green, with all subgroups at the green or blue level.
-HTM's suspension rate on the California School Dashboard is currently "medium," and the rate has decreased from the 2021-22 school year.
-HTM will continue to employ restorative practices, rather than punitive measures in matters of student discipline.
+Prior to the pandemic, HTHMA had been successful in reducing suspension rates, with an LCFF evaluation rubric color of blue, with no subgroups lower than the green level.
+HTHMA's suspension rate on the California School Dashboard is currently "medium," however the rate has decreased from the 2021-22 school year.
+HTHMA will continue to employ restorative practices, rather than punitive measures in matters of student discipline.
 In addition, an improved process to support struggling students as described in LCAP goal four represents a proactive way to address challenging behaviors before they escalate and require a disciplinary response.

-Improve Student Centered Instruction: HTM staffed the position of EL Teacher and HTH schools continued to staff the position of a central Director of Emerging Multilingual Learning to support and oversee EL instruction at all HTH schools.
+Improve Student Centered Instruction: HTHMA staffed the position of EL Teacher and HTH schools continued to staff the position of a central Director of EL Learning to support and oversee EL instruction at all HTH schools.
 EL Teachers provide professional learning experiences focused on explicit vocabulary development for teachers.
 They also provide additional academic support and services for EL students.
 Additionally, EL teachers are responsible for coordinating services and the reclassification process and for outreach to families of EL students.
 Families and students report high levels of satisfaction with this additional support and focus on instruction for EL students.